-Our financial position will be adversely affected if any of our goodwill is determined to be partially or entirely impaired.
+Our financial position will be adversely affected if any of our remaining goodwill and intangible assets are determined to be partially or entirely impaired.

-Under SFAS 142, goodwill will no longer be subject to amortization over its estimated useful life commencing January 1, 2002.
+Under SFAS No. 142, goodwill will no longer be subject to amortization over its estimated useful life commencing January 1, 2002.
 Rather, goodwill will be subject to at least an annual assessment for impairment applying a fair-value based test.
-We are assessing and will continue to assess our goodwill for impairment.
-Should any of our goodwill be determined to be partially or entirely impaired, our operating results and financial condition would be adversely affected.
+During the third quarter of 2001, we wrote off the carrying value of Voyager's long-lived assets and adjusted the carrying value of CSD's long-lived assets to \$432,000, resulting in impairment charges of approximately \$15.6 million.
+We will continue to assess our goodwill for impairment.
+Should any of our remaining goodwill be determined to be partially or entirely impaired, our operating results and financial condition would be adversely affected.